Yemisi Ransome-Kuti

-Yemisi Ransome-Kuti is the only child of Azariah Olusegun Ransome-Kuti MBE (who was appointed Chief Pharmacist for the Federation of Nigeria in 1956 and who served until his retirement from the federal Medical Service.
-In 1951, he was appointed Member of the Most Excellent Order of the British Empire by King George VI).
-She is also the granddaughter of the Rev. Canon Josiah Ransome-Kuti.
+Yemisi Ransome-Kuti is the only child of Azariah Olusegun Ransome-Kuti.
+She is also the granddaughter of Josiah Ransome-Kuti.
 Her aunt Chief Funmilayo Ransome-Kuti was a foremost feminist in Nigeria who was also part of the delegation that went to negotiate the terms of independence for their country from the British.

 Ransome-Kuti is the cousin of Fela Kuti, Olikoye Kuti, Beko Ransome-Kuti and Africa's first Nobel Prize for Literature-winner Wole Soyinka, whose mother was a Ransome-Kuti.
-She has four children: Segun Bucknor by her first husband, the late Naval Captain Frederick Oluwole Bucknor, and three by her second husband, Dr Kunle Soyemi - Bola Soyemi, Seun Soyemi and Eniola Soyemi.
+She has four children: Segun Bucknor by her first husband, the late Naval Captain Frederick Oluwole Bucknor, and three by her second husband, Dr Kunle Soyemi — Bola Soyemi, Seun Soyemi and Eniola Soyemi.
 With Fela Kuti, Beko Kuti and Koye Kuti all dead, Yemisi is the current head of the Ransome-Kuti family.

 She recently retired as chairperson of the organization she founded, The Nigerian Network of Non-Governmental Organizations (NNNGO).
 The first organization of its kind in Nigeria to bring together civil society organizations, it has worked since its formation in 1992 to effect a harmonized agenda for third-sector development and its influence in the national framework.

 In the early 1990s, she established "Girl Watch"; an organization aimed at educating young Nigerian girls from poor backgrounds.
 In 2006, she was appointed a Civil Society advisor to the World Bank.
 Yemisi Ransome-Kuti was one of those leading the charge in working for Nigeria to meet its Millennium Development Goals and eradicate poverty.

-Awards and recognition

-On May 28, 2022, Ransome-Kuti was nominated among the impact makers to receive the outstanding intellectual of the year.
-This was hosted by the Women of Inestimable Values Foundation, in Lagos, Nigeria.
+Recognition